 If you change everything at once your data will be skewed.
 The best approach is by tweaking and measuring one thing at a time.
 Learn more about how to growth hack, check out this post on How to Growth Hack Your Startup.

-Also, continue to reference Product-Market Fit: What It Is, Why You Need It, and How to Get It.
+Feel free to reference Product-Market Fit: What It Is, Why You Need It, and How to Get It.

 The single most important thing you can do for yourself and your (potential) startup’s future is to make sure you have a good idea that fills a need or gap in the market.